matn7/CS-Notes/src/main/java/basic_java/stars/STARS.md

 ### Blocks of code

-- Since every object in Java has an intrinsic lock associated with it, it is possible to lock any section of code by making it as synchronized
+- Since every object in Java has an intrinsic lock associated with it, it is possible to lock any section of code by making it as synchronized.
-- Any object can be used as lock using a synchronized statement
+- Any object can be used as lock using a synchronized statement.

 ```java
 public void addName(String name) {